 In some cases, the injuries are catastrophic, resulting in injuries such as paralysis, amputation, spinal injury, life-threatening hypothermia, and others.
 When an injury is the result of someone else’s negligence or wrongdoing, they must be held accountable.

 Injured on a Boating Excursion, Rental, or Tour in Miami or Abroad?
 Hire an Experienced Attorney.

 Boating accidents happen all too frequently in South Florida.
 Negligent owners and operators must be held accountable to prevent future injuries or death to unsuspecting passengers and crew.
 Whether you were injured on an excursion, rental, or tour boat, you deserve an attorney who will fight for you.

-At Mase Mebane, our experienced and knowledgeable boating accident attorneys will hold all negligent or wrongful parties accountable.
+At Mase Mebane, our experienced and knowledgeable trial lawyers will hold all negligent or wrongful parties accountable.
 We are dedicated to bringing justice to those injured in boating accidents.
 You should not have to settle for less than your case is worth.
 Contact our lawyers today for a free consultation at (305) 602-4936.

 Can I sue if the injury took place during an excursion outside the states?

 While these accidents often occur in foreign countries, you may still be able to hold the liable parties accountable in the United States.
 Establishing jurisdiction depends on whether or not a court has the power to decide a case.
 This often poses issues for foreign defendants and accidents that happen overseas.
 Our lawyers understand how to establish jurisdiction over foreign excursion companies to hold them accountable for their negligence.

 Can I recover compensation if I signed a liability waiver for a boating excursion?